rust-lang/book/second-edition/src/ch01-02-hello-world.md

 ```

 This line does all of the work in this little program: it prints text to the
 screen.
+(Technically, it prints text on the _standard output stream_, which
+is displayed on the screen by your terminal window.
+You may be familiar with
+standard output already from other programming languages; if not, we will
+talk about it more in Chapters 9.3 and 12.6.)

 There are a number of details to notice here.
-The first is that Rust
+The first is that Rust style is
-style is to indent with four spaces, not a tab.
+to indent with four spaces, not a tab.

 The second important part is `println!`.
 This is calling a Rust *macro*,
 which is how metaprogramming is done in Rust.
 If it were calling a function